 Let’s be honest, you’re probably going to be incoherently drunk by the third inning.
 Pretending otherwise is about as effective as hoping that teaching abstinence will curb teenage pregnancy.

-However, your fortification doesn’t mean you have to be a total douche to the usher who asks you not to stand up on your seat and holler at Nate Robertson to “take off his fucking cum shields and shave his faggoty ginger facial hair” in front of the two six year olds sitting in the row behind you.
+However, your fortification doesn’t mean you have to be a total douche to the usher who asks you not to stand up on your seat and holler “Who gives a fuck?” at Alex Rios in front of the two six year olds sitting in your section.

 Yes, a minority of the ushers and usherettes (purrlo!) are total power trippin’ cunts and cuntettes, but the majority are fans just like us.
-They’re already going to have to tolerate a shitload of Tigers fans who are getting drunk for the very first time.
+They’re already going to have to tolerate a season’s worth of college kids getting drunk for the very first time.
 Don’t be a shit in their cut.

 Avoid Physical Confrontation